kikuchiyo/app_development_en/managing_apps.md

-# Managing applications
+# Managing Applications
 EnOS™ provides developers with the ability to create applications, delete applications, purchase applications, and manage application resources of the organization.

-## Registering an application
+## Registering an Application

 On the **App Management** page of EnOS Console, click **Register App** and fill in the application information.